Unless you’re brand-spanking-new in your stepmomming journey, you have likely been faced with the awkwardness that is “back-to-school night.”

-Aww man, I’ve been so consumed with her that I have completely missed the entire conversation between my husband and the teacher.
+Aww man, I’ve been so consumed with her that I have completely missed the entire conversation between my partner and the teacher.
 Sounds important!

-Speaking of important, why couldn’t my husband fill out all of this paperwork?
+Speaking of important, why couldn’t my partner fill out all of this paperwork?

 You want to put your new boyfriend on the approved pick-up list?!
 Wait… you’re writing his name above mine?!
 Wow.